What is the average salary in New York, NY?

 DLA Piper

-DLA Piper is a global law firm known for its legal expertise and services.
+DLA Piper is a global law firm.
+It provides legal services in multiple jurisdictions.
+The company is known for its strong international presence and client service.

 How does the cost of living in New York, NY compare to the national average?